 Remove Repository-installed Akregator on Ubuntu

-Use the Ubuntu package manager to remove Akregator and any libraries that were installed only for this package.
+Use the Ubuntu package manager to remove Akregator first.

 sudo apt remove akregator -y